-Even though it may be a massive challenge to find a skilled remote team, it’s just part of the mission.
+Even though it may be a massive challenge to hire a skilled dedicated team of software developers, it’s just part of the mission.
 It requires extra efforts to get all employees on the same page.
 Therefore, it may be useful to acquire knowledge on hiring, managing and providing productivity of a technical team.

 Step 1.
 Effective recruitment